jundalisay/superb/content/en/research/benham/palmistry/part-1/chapter-01.md

 - what their type has done through ages past
 - what the outcome of their life is likely to be, judged by those of the same type who have gone before

-We can thus know the person's=
+We can thus know the person's:
-- past=  we know what ancestors of the same type have always done
+- past -- we know what ancestors of the same type have always done
-- present=  we know what the typical people always do
+- present -- we know what the typical people always do
-- the possible future=  we know what the outcome generally is
+- the possible future -- we know what the outcome generally is

 <!-- If we can feel sure that there are, as I say, seven types of people, each of which has distinctly separate qualities, and if we can know what these qualities are, it must be a fact that, when we learn to  -->